alqamasadiq/HouseRentPrediction/README.md

 # HouseRentPrediction
 This is for testing.
-This is houserent prediction ML.
+This is houserent prediction ML.Testing